Contraceptive Use in the United States

 • The use of other hormonal methods has increased with the advent of new options in recent years.
 The proportion of women who had ever used the injectable increased from 4.5% in 1995 to 23% in 2006–2010.
 Ever-use of the contraceptive patch increased from less than 1% in 2002 to 10% in 2006–2010.
 Six percent of women had used the contraceptive ring in 2006–2010, the first time this method was included in surveys.

 • Reliance on female sterilization varies among population subgroups.
-It is most common among blacks and Hispanics, women aged 35 or older, ever-married women, women with two or more children, women living below 150% of the federal poverty level, women with less than a college education, women living outside of metropolitan areas and women that are publicly insured or are uninsured.
+It is most common among blacks and Hispanics, women aged 35 or older, ever-married women, women with two or more children, women living below 150% of the federal poverty level, women with less than a college education, women living outside of metropolitan areas, and women who are publicly insured or are uninsured.

 • Some 68% of Catholics, 73% of Mainline Protestants and 74% of Evangelicals who are at risk of unintended pregnancy use a highly effective method (i.e., sterilization, the pill or another hormonal method, or the IUD).